 Permitting is one of the biggest challenges to solar growth at the local level.
-Across the 18,000 local jurisdiction in the U.S., the solar permitting process differs greatly and is often: expensive, time-consuming, and outdated.
+Across the 18,000 local jurisdictions in the U.S., the solar permitting process differs greatly and is often expensive, time-consuming, and outdated.

 By implementing a streamlined and more standardized permitting process, local governments can make installing solar faster, easier, and more affordable for their staff, local residents, businesses, and solar companies.
 An important byproduct of a simplified process is making solar more affordable so that much more solar can be installed.

-For SolSmart participants, adopting the solar permitting processes outlined below will meet SolSmart criteria P-1/P-2/P-3/P-6/P-7.
+For SolSmart participants, adopting the solar photovoltaic (PV) or PV + energy storage system (ESS) permitting process outlined below will meet SolSmart criteria PI-1/PI-2/PI-5/PI-7.

-The following steps are intended to provide a format whereby local jurisdictions and contractors can permit simple PV system installations.
-This format adheres to all building, residential, fire, and electrical codes set for PV systems published by the International Code Council (ICC) and National Fire Protection Association.
-The Structural and Electrical Commentaries in Steps 2 and 3 provide background explanations for these guidelines.
+The following steps are intended to provide a format whereby local jurisdictions and contractors can permit simple PV or PV+ESS installations.
+This format adheres to all building, residential, fire, and electrical codes set for PV and PV+ESS published by the International Code Council (ICC) and National Fire Protection Association.
+The Commentaries in each Step provide background explanations for these guidelines.